Day and Boarding

 Alternatively, day boys can choose Cornwallis House where they are provided with study facilities which can be used during the day and evening, excellent social areas and boarding accommodation for occasional overnight stays or boarding up to three nights per week.
 Day girls can choose to be part of one of the vibrant girls' boarding Houses with the option to stay overnight on an ad hoc basis or up to 3 nights per week.

 In the final year, both day pupils and boarders, male and female, move to Nelson House.
-This is modelled on a university hall of residence with single-study bedrooms and large social areas.
+This is modelled on a university hall of residence with single-study bedrooms for boarders, dedicated study space for day pupils and large social areas.
 Here pupils are encouraged to become more self-reliant, and will learn to achieve a balance between academic, extra-curricular and social commitments.

 Privilege is not automatic; Sixth Form pupils are expected to put something back into the school community by taking positions of responsibility, providing leadership and support, and acting as role models for the younger years.
 By the time our Sixth Form pupils leave Nelson House, they will have made life-long friendships, grown in confidence and become well prepared to meet the challenges beyond school.